Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-### "dan-key" is the key file which is going to get created for db in BTP instance
+### "dan-key" is the key file which is going to get created for DB in BTP instance
 </br> and get accessed when CAPM app is executed it connects with credentials to access HDB
 </br> the name should be as same as database name which you are going to give in command
 </br> (example if DB name is "dante" - this should be "dante-key")